1 Bg 11-1972: The Universal Form

 > planets.
 Of course in each Vaikuntha planet the form of

-> Narayana is four-handed, and the four hands hold different
+> Narayana is four-handed, but the four hands hold different

 > disc.
 According to the different hands these four things

-> are held in, the Narayanas are named.
+> are held in, the Narayanas are variously named.
 All of

-> these forms are one and the same to Krsna; therefore
+> these forms are one with Krsna; therefore

 > Arjuna requests to see His four-handed feature.